 4) As your ideas become more detailed, make sub-arms from the key ideas and write short notes.
 As you think of content ideas, consider all the questions your audience may ask.
 Look at your keyword research spreadsheet and include these in your mind map.

 5) You can continue expanding until you have explained and described your ideas to the best of your ability.

 6) Out of quantity comes quality.
 You can now pick up the best ideas from your mind map.

 Your final result should look like the example below.

 If you are brainstorming in a group, ensure you have someone to record the ideas and a ‘leader’ for the session to keep things organized and under control.
 You will also want the group to be small.

 There are a lot of tools available online and in the App Store both paid and free or you could simply use pen and paper.
 I suggest you try a couple (using free trials) and pick the one which works for you best.
 Some of the tools are very simple others can let you add links, images and attachments to your mind map.

 To get you started here is a short list (in no particular order).

-Mind mapping is an amazing and versatile method that allows for us to be creative and really get our ideas down in an organized and highly structured manner.
-I hope this post will inspire you to try mind mapping and that it will help you with brainstorming your content ideas.
+Mind mapping is an amazing and versatile method that allows us to be creative and get our ideas down in an organized and highly structured manner.
+I hope this post will inspire you to try mind mapping and help you brainstorm your content ideas.